Growing Fruits and Veggies in Small Containers

 Small Containers for gardening ideas

 Fabric Bags – The 7-gallon fabric bags are what I use on my back patio.
-They drain so nicely and with handles, you can easily move them where you need to.
-When you are finished using them, wash them out, fold and easily put them away for another season.
+They drain so nicely, and with handles, you can easily move them where you need to.
+When you are finished using them, wash them out, fold them, and easily put them away for another season.

 Raised Garden Beds – I used raised beds for several years, but I really love these ideas for smaller areas where you won’t have to bend over so much.
 Great for those with back, knee, and hip problems.